Goidz/acid-annies-gig-guide/README.md

 This hopefully encourages the user to input data, which is important in creating an informative event listing and database.)

 Artist or event name.
 Required field.
 - Validation for at least 1 character.
+Error message raised if input doesn't match.

 Event Location.
 Required field.
 - Validation for at least 1 character.
+Error message raised if input doesn't match.

 To enter a link with a map to the location.
 - This is not a required field and the user has the option to type "skip" to skip the step.
+ Error message raised if no input entered.

 The city.
 Required field.
 - Validation for at least 3 characters.
+Error message raised if input doesn't match.

 To enter a link to the artists music or other info.
 - This is not a required field and the user has the option to type "skip" to skip the step.
+  Error message raised if no input entered.

+To enter a short desription or bio of the event
+- Not validated or required

+To enter a link to the ticket sales.
+- This is not a required field and the user has the option to type "skip" to skip the step.
+  Error message raised if no input entered.

 ![Input Question Series](docs_readme_imgs/question_series.png)